 Can I Give My Dog Some Zucchini?
 Answer: Yes

-Zucchini Do’s and Don’ts
+Zucchini Do’s & Don’ts

-Like cucumbers, zucchini can be a healthy snack for dogs.
-Where cucumbers are usually eaten raw, zucchini can be served up cooked.
+Like cucumbers, zucchini is a healthy snack for dogs.
+Cucumbers are usually eaten raw, but zucchini can be served up cooked.
 They’re typically boiled, steamed, grilled, barbecued, baked, fried or eaten raw.

-You have to be on the lookout, as a pet parent, especially when introducing new foods to your pet dog.
-A dramatic change in their bowel movements is a sure sign that a particular food doesn’t agree with their stomach.
+Be on the lookout, as a pet parent, especially when introducing new foods to a dog.
+A dramatic change in bowel movements is a sure sign that a particular food doesn’t agree with their stomach.

-Regarding Flowers & Plants
+The Flowers and Plants

-Zucchini comes from a flowery plant.
+Zucchini is a plant food.
 Prevent your dog from getting at the actual plant and flowers.
-Also, don’t forget that dogs can’t depend on a food like zucchini because they require a meat-based diet.
-The carnivorous nature of canines, over thousands of years, means that meats are the most important component of a healthy diet.
+Don’t lose sight of the fact that dogs can’t depend on foods like zucchini.
+They require a meat-based diet.
+Moderation is a must.

+The carnivorous nature of canines means that meats are the most important component of a healthy diet.
 Your dog is not a vegetarian so don’t get carried away with zucchini.